 Mr. Kailash Satyarthi is one of the tallest leaders and the loudest voice in the global fight against exploitation of children.
-Not caring even once about the life threatening attacks that he has survived, Mr. Satyarthi has personally rescued tens of thousands of children from the scourge of slavery.
-His fearless and unrelenting policy advocacy efforts towards elimination of violence against children have resulted in path-breaking legislations globally.
-His selfless and relentless efforts to protect every child as his own led to him being awarded the Nobel Peace Prize in 2014.
+Despite facing multiple obstacles including numerous life threatening attacks, he has fearlessly moved forward in his struggle to ensure every child is safe, healthy and educated.
+He has personally rescued tens of thousands of children from the scourge of slavery.
+Mr Satyarthi’s fearless and unrelenting policy advocacy efforts towards elimination of violence against children have resulted in path-breaking legislations globally.
+His relentless efforts to protect every child as his own led to him being awarded the Nobel Peace Prize in 2014.
 He continues fighting for child rights and protection with the same passion as he believes – “The Nobel Peace Prize is just a comma, not a full stop.”

 Where it all began?

-This is when, the now four-decade old, movement started and Bachpan Bachao Andolan (Save the Childhood Movement) was established to rescue children and their families from the shackles of slavery paving way for their reintegration into mainstream society with the help of state actors under the legal policy framework of India.
+In 1980, he launched Bachpan Bachao Andolan (Save the Childhood Movement) to rescue children and their families from the shackles of slavery paving way for their reintegration into mainstream society with the help of state actors under the legal policy framework of India.

 Through his sustained policy advocacy efforts in India he played a pivotal role in mobilizing support ensuring the passage of the Child Labour Act in the year 1986.
-Under the aegis of Mr. Satyarthi, Bachpan Bachao Andolan has rescued over 90,000 children from the scourge of bondage, trafficking and exploitative labour over the last four decades in India.
+Today, under the aegis of Mr. Satyarthi, Bachpan Bachao Andolan has rescued over 90,000 children from trafficking and exploitative labour over the last four decades in India.

-While the children were being rescued, providing them proper rehabilitation was emerging as a major issue.
-Keeping this in mind Mr. Satyarthi established India’s first short-term transit rehabilitation centre for rescued children in Delhi named ‘Mukti Ashram’ in 1991.
+Through Mr. Satyarthi’s efforts, children were increasingly being rescued from exploitation, however, their rehabilitation emerged to be a major issue.
+To address this, he established India’s first short-term transit rehabilitation centre for rescued children in Delhi, ‘Mukti Ashram’, in 1991.

 In 1998, a long term rehabilitation centre ‘Bal Ashram’ was established at Virat Nagar near Jaipur in India.
-These rehabilitation centers for children rescued from exploitation, slavery and servitude are ideal and replicable models for child care institutions
+These rehabilitation centers have now become model institutions for child care in India.

-Mr. Kailash Satyarthi is renowned for inclusion of child exploitation to global socio-political agenda.
-In 1998 he conceived and led one of the largest civil society movements Global March against Child Labour traversing across 103 countries covering 80,000 Kms with a demand for an International Law on Worst Forms of Child Labour.
-This eventually led to the adoption of ILO Convention No. 182 on worst forms of child labour which was formally acclaimed in 1999 and went on to become the fastest ratified convention in the history of ILO.
+Traversing across 103 countries covering 80,000 kms, the movement demanded an International Law on Worst Forms of Child Labour.
+As a result, International Labour Organization (ILO) adopted Convention No. 182 on worst forms of child labour which was formally passed in 1999 and went on to become the fastest ratified convention in ILO’s history.

-In 2014, he was awarded the Nobel Peace Prize for the “struggle against the suppression of children and young people and for the right of all children to education.”
+In 2014, he was awarded the Nobel Peace Prize for his endeavour to “struggle against the suppression of children and young people, and for their right to education.”

 Mr. Satyarthi’s sustained efforts to end child slavery, trafficking, forced labour and violence received international support when he succeeded in getting child protection and welfare- related clauses included in the Sustainable Development Goals (SDGs) of the United Nations back in September 2015.

-In 2016, he engineered the first ever moral platform – Laureates and Leaders Summit for Children, which happens to be strongest podium for the cause of children across the globe.
-This initiative has brought together several Nobel Laureates and Leaders from across the globe to build a sense of urgency, collective responsibility and a strong moral voice to galvanise political will for ensuring the rights and safety of world’s children and young people in an endeavour to end violence against them and creating a child-friendly world.
-The first Summit was held at Rashtrapati Bhawan (President’s House) in Delhi while the second was organised at Jordan in 2018.
+In 2016, he engineered the first ever moral platform – Laureates and Leaders Summit for Children, which happens to be the strongest podium to raise a voice for causes related to children across the globe.
+This initiative has brought together several Nobel Laureates and Leaders from the world over to build a sense of urgency and build collective responsibility.
+It has helped to galvanise political will for ensuring the rights and safety of the world’s children and young people, to end violence against them and to create amenable futures for them to thrive.
+The first Summit was held in New Delhi at the Rashtrapati Bhawan (President’s House) while the second edition was organised at Jordan two years later.

-Mr. Kailash Satyarthi envisions a world where the Youth realizes its truest potential as the agent of positive social transformation.
-It is for this reason he launched the 100 Million for 100 Million Campaign in December 2016, which is a global intervention to mobilize 100 million youth for shaping a better future for 100 million children who have been denied their rights and liberties.
+Mr. Kailash Satyarthi envisions a world where the Youth realizes their potential as agents of positive social transformation.
+With this in mind, he launched a global initiative, the 100 Million for 100 Million Campaign in December 2016, aimed at mobilizing 100 million youth to shape a better future for 100 million children who had been denied their rights and liberties.

 Bharat Yatra against Child Sexual Abuse

-In 2017, raising a clarion call against child sexual abuse, Mr. Satyarthi led the 12,000 Km Bharat Yatra (from Kashmir to Kanya Kumari) taking along the child abuse survivors; civil society organizations; politicians across party lines; bureaucrats; celebrities and faith leaders to put the national spotlight on this pressing issue.
+In 2017, he raised a clarion call against child sexual abuse by leading a 12,000 km-long Bharat Yatra (from Kashmir to Kanyakumari) taking along with him survivors of child abuse, civil society organizations, politicians across party lines, bureaucrats, celebrities and faith leaders to put the national spotlight on this pressing issue.

-In the wake of the brutal-gang rape and murder of a 23-year-old paramedic student in Delhi in December 2012, Mr. Satyarthi played the pivotal role in steering the Indian Civil Society with a conspicuous demand for amendments in the Indian Criminal Law to counter Rape and Gender Based Violence that eventually led to the promulgation of Criminal Law (Amendment) Act, 2013.
+In the wake of the brutal gangrape and murder of a 23-year-old paramedic student in Delhi in December 2012, Mr. Satyarthi played a pivotal role in steering the Indian Civil Society with a conspicuous demand for amendments in the Indian Criminal Law to counter Rape and Gender Based Violence that eventually led to the promulgation of the Criminal Law (Amendment) Act, 2013.

-His unrelenting efforts to synchronize the Indian Child Labour Act with The Right to Education Act and other International Conventions and Treaties that India is signatory to, led to the promulgation of the New Child Labour Law in 2016.
-On several occasions Bachpan Bachao Andolan under the auspices of Mr. Kailash Satyarthi has been able to secure landmark judgments from various High Courts and Supreme Court of India related to Missing Children; Definition of Trafficking; Establishment of Anti Human Trafficking Units; Registration and Regulation of Placement Agencies; Recovery of Back Wages & Ensuring compensation for survivors of modern slavery among others.
+His unrelenting efforts to synchronize the Indian Child Labour Act with the Right to Education Act and other International Conventions and Treaties that India is signatory to, led to the promulgation of the New Child Labour Law in 2016.
+On several occasions Bachpan Bachao Andolan under the auspices of Mr. Satyarthi has been able to secure landmark judgments from various High Courts and Supreme Court of India related to Missing Children, Definition of Trafficking, Establishment of Anti Human Trafficking Units, Registration and Regulation of Placement Agencies, Recovery of Back Wages and Ensuring Compensation for survivors of modern slavery among others.